BeMoBIL/perception2appraisal_analyses/README.md

 **Output:** Visual feature matrices ready for statistical analysis (also included pre-calculated in 'statistical_analyses/prepared_data/')

+The folder `image_feature_extraction/segmentation_evaluation` additionaly contains manual labels created by two separate human labelers for a subset of 12 stimulus images.
+These were created to evaluate the model's performance on the stimulus material used in the study.
+The folder also contains scripts to calculate and visualize IoU metrics, as well as the 12 images that were used for evaluation.

 ### 3. Data Integration and Statistical Analysis (R)

 #### Step 1: Prepare combined dataset